SamudyathaKaira/SalientObjectDetection/README_DRFI.txt

 -----------------------------------------

 Changes were done to demo to resize the image before using it.
-1. eval_demo.m has the experiments performed for this project
+1. eval_demo.m has the experiments performed for this project.
+This file can be placed in the authors project and run instead of demo.m
 2. Plots.py was used to generate the plots from the raw probability weights data